Daniel R. White: Early life

-White served as law clerk to U.S. District Court judge Thomas A. Flannery, and then joined Hogan & Hartson, where he spent roughly 3 years.
-Upon leaving Hogan & Hartson, he spent 4 years to promoting his first book, commencing his career as a public speaker and corporate entertainer, and attempting without success to become a screenwriter.
+White served as law clerk to U.S. District Court judge Thomas A. Flannery, and then joined Hogan & Hartson, where he spent roughly three years.
+Upon leaving Hogan & Hartson, he spent four years promoting his first book, commencing his career as a public speaker and corporate entertainer, and attempting to become a screenwriter.
 For several years White practiced law sporadically with the firm of Ross, Dixon & Masback.
 Thereafter, for just over a year, White worked as a legal business consultant for the accounting and consulting firm Arthur Andersen.
-There he consulted primarily for corporate law departments, where he performed such tasks as a substantive and stylistic overhaul of Exxon's "Guidelines for Use of Outside Counsel."
+There he consulted primarily for corporate law departments, where he performed such tasks as a substantive and stylistic overhaul of Exxon's "Guidelines for Use of Outside Counsel".

-Professional
+Career

 Writing

-Daniel White's first book, The Official Lawyer's Handbook, ranked #1 on The Washington Post best seller list and #5 on the Publishers Weekly national list.
-On the basis of this book The Washington Post declared White "the legal profession's court jester" and credited him with having "helped launch the current wave of legal humor."

-This book was re-released in updated form as Still the Official Lawyer's Handbook, and then released in revised form in Britain, with Philip R. Jenks as co-author.
+Daniel White's first book, The Official Lawyer's Handbook, ranked #1 on The Washington Post bestseller list and #5 on the Publishers Weekly national list.
+On the basis of this book The Washington Post called White "the legal profession's court jester" and credited him with having "helped launch the current wave of legal humor."
+The American Lawyer magazine named White "The Official Lawyer's Comedian".
+The book was re-published in updated form as Still the Official Lawyer's Handbook, and then released in revised form in Britain, with Philip R. Jenks as co-author.